 Grauman's Chinese Theatre - Opened in 1927, it's probably safe to say that this is the most famous movie theater in the world.
-Grauman's Chinese has traditionally been the site of more Hollywood premieres than any other theater and, for several years, was also home to the Academy Awards ceremony.
-Most people can readily recognize Grauman's Chinese Theatre by its imposing exterior, which includes a huge red Chinese pagoda-like structure.
+Grauman's Chinese (now named TCL Chinese Theatre) has traditionally been the site of more Hollywood premieres than any other theater and, for several years, was also home to the Academy Awards ceremony.
+Most people can readily recognize TCL Chinese Theatre by its imposing exterior, which includes a huge red Chinese pagoda-like structure.
 Inside, however, you'll find much of the same including Chinese-style ornamentation and 2,200 bright red seats.
 Founder Sid Grauman was responsible for implementing the Walk of Fame and the stars on the sidewalk outside of his theater are reserved for the most notable celebrities.
-Guests may enjoy a short tour of the interior of the theater for just a few dollars per person.
+Walking tours of the interior of the theatre are about 30 minutes long, and can be purchased separately from movie admission.

-Hollywood & Highland Center - is a tourist mecca, filled with stellar entertainment, dining and shopping destinations.
+Hollywood & Highland Center - A tourist mecca, filled with entertainment, dining and shopping destinations.
 With more than 387,000 square feet of retail space, plenty of restaurants and eateries, a Loews Hotel, and the Dolby Theatre, Hollywood & Highland Center has something for everyone.
 There's ample (and inexpensive) parking for drivers, and it's right next door to the Metro station for riders, making this the ideal starting point for your visit to the Hollywood Entertainment district.

-The Hollywood Museum - One of the newest museums on the scene, the Hollywood Museum is housed in the old Max Factor building and is 4 floors full of wonderful movie memorabilia.
+The Hollywood Museum - Housed in the old Max Factor building, the Hollywood Museum is 4 floors full of wonderful movie memorabilia.
 You'll find a bit of everything here, from George of the Jungle's loincloth to silent film star Mary Pickford's blonde curls.

 The Dolby Theatre - This beautiful 3,400 seat theater opened in 2001 to much fanfare.
 It is now the venue for the annual Academy Awards.
 Situated in the middle of the Hollywood & Highland Center, the Dolby Theatre cost $94 million to build and boasts state-of-the-art everything!
 Truly, a guided tour of this fabulous performance venue is well worth the cost.
 Tours are available all year round, except for several weeks just prior to the Academy Awards ceremony.